Gameye98/DTL-X/README.md

 --rmnop: Remove all nop instruction found on the smali file
 --rmunknown: Remove all unknown files (.properties, etc)
 --customfont: Update and replace all font files with user recommended file
---rmcopy: Bypass AppCloner Copy Protection
+--rmcopy: Remove AppCloner Copy Protection
 --rmprop: Remove only .properties file

 **• note 1: remove any whitespace found on the apk file name before patching**